 Transmit ADPCM TRI-STATE[®] serial data output.
-A serial data bit stream of 4- to 5-bit length is shifted out with the rising edge of ASCK when CE is high following the processing of a transmit channel.
+TSO is a data bit stream of 4- to 5-bit length, and is shifted out with the rising edge of ASCK when CE is high following the processing of a transmit channel.
 TSO is in TRI-STATE mode while CE is low or while RSO output is active.